delawaremathguy/ShoppingList14/README.md

 * **If you plan to use this app**, the app will start with an empty shopping list and an almost-empty location list (it will contain the special "Unknown Location"); from there you can create your own shopping items and locations associated with those items.

 * **If you plan to play with or just test out this app**, go straight to the Dev Tools tab and tap the "Load Sample Data" button.
 Now you can play with the app, and eventually delete the data (also from the Dev Tools tab) when you're finished.

+## What's New in ShoppingList14

+Things have changed [since the previous release of this project](https://github.com/delawaremathguy/ShoppingList) for XCode 11 that was titled, simply, **ShoppingList**.
+Although this project is called "ShoppingList14," it retains the same signature as the previous project; and despite some changes to the Core Data model, *should* properly migrate data from the earlier project to the new model of this project -- however, I *cannot guarantee this based on my own experience*.

+Here are some of those code-level changes:

+* The AppDelegate-SceneDelegate application structure has been replaced by the more simplified App-Scene-WindowGroup structure introduced for XCode 12/iOS 14.
+* The three primary tabs (Shopping List, Purchased, and Locations) now use a Form presentation, rather than a List presentation.
+* Each ShoppingItem now has a "dateLastPurchased" property which is reset to "today" whenever you move an item off the shopping list.
+* The Purchased items tab has been slightly re-worked so that shopping items that were purchased "today" appear in the first section of the list.
+This makes it easy to review the list of today's purchases, and to quickly locate any item that you may have accidentally tapped off the Shopping List so you can put it back on the list.
+* Many code changes have been made or simplified and comments throughout the code.
+* The basic architecture of the app has been simplified.
+What started out as more of an MVVM-style architecture has morphed into a hybrid style:

+- Views can effect changes to ShoppingItems by calling ShoppingItem functions directly ("user intents"), which then are handled appropriately in the ShoppingItem class, and for which notifications are then posted as to what happened.
+- There is no longer a LocationsListViewModel.
+The LocationsTabView is such a simple view that it is now driven by a @Fetchrequest.
+- The ShoppingListViewModel has now become exclusively an array manager that serves only the functions that the @FetchRequest it replaces would handle, and does not carry out user-intent requests.

 ## App Architecture Comment